lachlanmcdonald/grunt-saxicon/README.md

 > grunt-saxicon takes a folder of SVGs and produces a SASS snippet that allows you to generate colorized SVGs (with both single or multi-colored shapes) within SASS, embedded as a data-URI.

-🌱 **This is a beta release**.
-For the last stable version, see [v0.2.5](https://github.com/lachlanmcdonald/grunt-saxicon/tree/v0.2.5).

 <ul>
     <li><a href="#installation">Installation</a></li>
     <li><a href="#getting-started">Getting Started</a></li>